Advocates, student borrowers celebrate loan forgiveness; will fight for more - NewsBreak

 “We know that there’s still debt that students need to be forgiven, so we’ll keep fighting for that,” Pringle said.

-“There are some people who are paying as much as eight or nine hundred dollars a month on their student loan debt, and depending on where you live, that’s a second rent,” Kai Nilsen, GWU Student and We the 45M Intern said.
+“There are some people who are paying as much as $800 or $900 a month on their student loan debt, and depending on where you live, that’s a second rent,” Kai Nilsen, GWU Student and We the 45M Intern, said.

-Center for Responsible Lending Policy and Outreach Manager Jaylon Herbin had 60,000 dollars in loans.
+Center for Responsible Lending Policy and Outreach Manager Jaylon Herbin had $60,000 in loans.

-Herbin supports more loan forgiveness and he’s not alone.
-A recent NewsNation poll found 64 percent of Americans are at least somewhat supportive of forgiving up to 100 thousand dollars of student debt.
+Herbin supports more loan forgiveness, and he’s not alone.
+A recent NewsNation poll found that 64% of Americans are at least somewhat supportive of forgiving up to $100,000 of student debt.

 But the White House says the amount they chose is fiscally responsible.